 In computer science, logics are traditionally designed for proving precise qualitative properties of programs, such as program equality.
 However, in many modern applications, especially those that involve probabilistic programming, one is often interested in proving quantitative properties of programs, such as upper limits on program distances, sensitivity of program outputs to program inputs, or convergence of sequences of programs.
 Such properties are important in diverse application areas such as differential privacy~\cite{AmorimGHKC17,ReedP10}, security~\cite{AlmeidaBBGLLOPQSSS23,AvanziniBGMV24} and machine learning~\cite{OlmedoKKM16}.
 Similarly, in process algebra, it has long been known that for probabilistic processes, the notion of bisimilarity should be stated quantitatively, in the form of a metric, to be robust to small perturbations that may otherwise compromise the exact comparison of behaviours~\cite{GiacaloneJS94,Desharnais00}.
 Also program logics for probabilistic programming languages are often defined quantitatively, using random variables valued in $\extpreals$ as a quantitative notion of predicates of states~\cite{Kozen85,MorganMS96,McIverM05,BHKKM21,AvanziniBDG25}.

-What has been lacking so far, is a general notion of quantitative logic in which all these applications can be expressed as special cases.
-This paper develops such a logic, and in particular, the fundamental principles governing equality, for reasoning about distributions, and the notion of guarded recursion.
-What we found is that these simple basic principles are extremely powerful, and that by reading standard definitions of concepts such as a coupling and Hoare triple in our logic we can reason about quantitative versions of these concepts in a very natural way.
+What has been lacking so far is a general notion of quantitative logic in which all these applications can be expressed as special cases.
+This paper develops such a logic, and in particular, the fundamental principles governing equality, those for reasoning about distributions, and the notion of guarded recursion.
+What we found is that these simple basic principles are extremely powerful, and that by reading standard definitions of concepts such as a coupling and bisimulation in our logic we can reason about quantitative versions of these concepts in a very natural way.

-\subsection{A sensitivity calculus for complete metric spaces}
+\subparagraph*{A sensitivity calculus for complete metric spaces.}

 Quantitative logic is the logic of metric spaces.
 A metric space can be thought of as a set with a quantitative notion of equality: The smaller the distance between two elements, the more equal they are.
-From the logical perspective, the appropriate notion of maps between metric spaces is that of non-expansive maps: the $f$ satisfying $d(f(x),f(y)) \leq d(x,y)$, for all $x, y$.
-These maps are precisely the ones that map equal inputs to equal outputs in the quantitative sense.
-We will restrict our attention to those metric spaces that are non-empty, complete and $1$-bounded.
-The motivation for the latter restriction is to include sets as discrete metric spaces where all distances are $0$ or $1$, while keeping all distances finite.
-We refer to the resulting category $\CMet$.
+From the logical perspective, the appropriate notion of morphism between metric spaces is that of a non-expansive map: a function $f$ satisfying $d(f(x),f(y)) \leq d(x,y)$, for all $x, y$.
+These are precisely the maps that preserve equality in the quantitative sense, sending quantitatively equal inputs to quantitatively equal outputs.
+We will restrict our attention to those metric spaces that are non-empty, complete, and $1$-bounded, and denote the resulting category by $\CMet$.
+We found this category to be the most suitable for our purposes, although alternative models are also possible, as we discuss further in Section~\ref{sec:conclusions}.